 (B) – Feathers.

 There were big hoots of laughter when we all sat together and read out what they’d both said and they’ve asked if we can play ‘Interviews’ again.
 So, I do totally recommend you have a Children’s Birthday Tradition Interview with the kids, and have fun with the questions!

-  Measure your kids each year on their birthday too!
+Measure your children each year on their birthday too!

 You might also like:

 Family Advent Activities & Ways to Make Christmas Eve More Magical!